MarcAlx/Modelio-SUCN/README.md

 actor a1 a2
 --this will created 2 actors a1 and a2
 ```
+- In modelio 'actor uses a usecase' and 'usecase linked to a usecase' will be represented with a communication link

 ##9.
 SUCN import testcases
 Some import testcases are provided as .sucn files in folder 'SUCN testcases import':